ChristophHill/TMS-fMRI_strategic_interaction/README.md

 * MakeFigure5_B.m
 * MakeFigure6.m

-# Process raw data and estimate hierarchical models
+# Process choice data and estimate hierarchical models

 You may also extract the processed data from the raw choice data directly, which will then be used by the figure-generating code.
 For this, use the following Matlab script located under source/Get_Processed_data/Behavioral_modeling